 - Dog Noise Complaint Form And Diary (296 KB)

 - Information Sheet - Dog Noise Complaints (514 KB)

 - Information Sheet - Dog Control (572 KB)

 No, you are not bound by law to confine your cat at this stage.
 However, Council strongly recommends for the benefit of your cat, your neighbours and local wildlife that you keep your cat indoors at night.

-No. However, cats without identification can be trapped either by the public or by Council.
-If your cat is unidentified and spends time outside, it is strongly recommended that you identify your cat with a collar and/or microchip.
+Yes, as of July 1 2018, all cats are required by law to be microchipped and registered on Dogs and Cats Online (DACO).
+There is no charge for registering your cat if it lives within the Town of Gawler.
+Registration needs to be renewed each year on 1 July.
+Cats without identification can be trapped either by the public or by Council.
+If your cat is unidentified and spends time outside, it is strongly recommended that you identify your cat with a collar, as well as the mandatory microchip.

 Cat owners have a responsibility to ensure their cat does not become a nuisance to their neighbours.
 Council may take action against a cat owner in relation to their cat becoming a nuisance under the Dog and Cat Management Act.
 If your neighbour’s cat is becoming a regular nuisance, please contact Council to find out how Council may be of assistance to you.
 An unidentified cat may be trapped or caught and destroyed by an authorised organisation.